Here to Help Learning Speakers

 “I want to tell you how much I enjoyed your class.
 You have a wonderful atmosphere and the way you teach the concepts is a breath of fresh air.
 Thanks so much”–Kelly C.

-Organizationally Yours In college, Beth Mora’s peers awarded her, “Most Likely to Re-organize the Nursing Unit”.
+In college, Beth Mora’s peers awarded her “Most Likely to Re-organize the Nursing Unit.”
 So it’s no surprise that after 25 years of homeschooling, she has a lot of inside information about homeschool organization to offer.
 Your family is unique and has a unique way of doing life.
-There’s no one-size fits all schedule.
+There’s no one-size-fits-all schedule.
 Learn the power of habits, routines, and managing personal space that can decrease the swirling chaos of homeschooling life and increase productivity where everyone flourishes.
-Beth will guide you step by step how to order your moments so that you can achieve your God-given homeschooling goals.
+Beth will guide you step by step on how to order your moments so that you can achieve your God-given homeschooling goals.

 “Thank you for the inspiring talk.
 You have such a welcoming spirit as well as lots of wisdom you passed on to us – a great combination!”-Laureen D.

-Grow Momma Grow If you’re not growing, you’re not living.
+If you’re not growing, you’re not living.
 It’s basic biology.
-It’s not surprising when we look at the family’s “to-do” list, your name and needs are towards the bottom, lost between making dinner and driving Johnny to baseball practice.
+It’s not surprising when we look at the family’s “to-do” list; your name and needs are towards the bottom, lost between making dinner and driving Johnny to baseball practice.
 We moms often neglect that which sustains our growth.
 How do you preserve and protect this precious balance of family life and doing what helps you grow as a person?
 It’s time to remove the tension of stagnation and counterbalance with a happier and fuller you.
 It’s time to create a plan for your growth.
-Your husband and your children will appreciate your new-found lifestyle and will thank you with a smile.
+Your husband and children will appreciate your new-found lifestyle and thank you with a smile.

 “Beth you are an amazingly wise women full of grace.
 I found myself wanting to spend more time (in the workshop) with you so that I could glean some of your wisdom into my life.”-Kristi B.